Enotron/libnetconf-cygwin/pyang-package/README.md

-To start creating the pyang package from scratch, make sure you have git, python 3 and python-setuptools installed on Cygwin
+To start creating the pyang package from scratch, make sure you have
+- git
+- python 3 and
+- python-setuptools
+installed on Cygwin

-Check out the pyang code in to github by cloning from https://github.com/mbj4668/pyang.git ~/github/pyang
+Check out the pyang code in to github by cloning from https://github.com/mbj4668/pyang.git to
+> ~/github/pyang

 Then do a full install of pyang following the instructions in the README